 Cost: Ticket price to the game varies.

 Features: Best viewing is from within the ballpark.
 There are limited viewing areas outside the ballpark.
-Gates will open for free general admission, based on availability, at the end of the 7th inning for those who just want to watch the fireworks.
+Typically, gates will open for free general admission, based on availability, at the end of the 7th inning for those who just want to watch the fireworks.
+Tickets are recommended.

 Watts-Hillandale Fourth of July Parade